ghoshbishakh/osassignment2/assignment2.md

 #### `int remove_file(int inumber)`

 Removes an inode along with all corresponding data blocks and indirect pointer blocks.
-Just set valid to 0, and update the bitmaps.
+Just set valid to 0 in the iode, and update the bitmaps (both inode and data block bitmaps).(No need to override data blocks or indirect pointer blocks).

 #### `int stat(int inumber)`